RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 Usage
 =====

-The application accepts the following combinations of options:
+The application accepts only the following combinations of options:

 * Option Combination 1